electricimp/FactoryTools/README.md

 ### getFactoryFixtureURL()

-Supported on the Agent *only*.
-If called on the Device this method will return `null`.
+Supported on the agent *only*.
+If called on the device this method will return `null`.

-On the **Agent of the Device Under Test** this method returns the Factory BlinkUp Fixture’s agent URL.
+On the **agent of the device under test** this method returns the factory BlinkUp fixture’s agent URL.
 It returns `null` otherwise.
-You can use the Factory Fixture’s agent URL to send information about the Device Under Test to the Factory Fixture using an HTTP request.
+You can use this agent URL to send information about the device under test to the factory BlinkUp fixture using an HTTP request.

 ```Squirrel
 device.on("testresult", function(result) {